openenergymonitor/guide/source/setup/index.markdown

 **emonBase**

- -  Web connected gateway: Raspberry Pi + RFM69Pi RF receiver board
+ -  Web connected gateway: Raspberry Pi&reg; + RFM69Pi RF receiver board
  -  Lower cost option if using an emonTx is to use an emonBase instead of an emonPi
  -  No on-board energy monitoring functions
  -  Receive data via low power RF (433Mhz) from emonTx or emonTH